Every play is a data point. Every rep tells a story.

 Blocked and drove defender for 7+ yards without help

-Cut off or maintained block against defender 5+ yards away without help
+Cut off or maintained block against defender who started 5+ yards away without help.

 Made one-handed or acrobatic catch or interception